Full Coverage Dental Insurance

 What's the cost for full coverage dental insurance?

 Full coverage dental plans vary in cost depending on what type of plan you choose.
 For example, DPPO and DHMO plans may offer coverage for many types of dental services, but their costs can be quite different.
+The following items will impact how much your dental plan will cost.

 - Coinsurance: This is the percentage of costs you and your plan share, typically once you’ve met your deductible.
 If your plan doesn’t have a deductible, like a DHMO, you will pay a flat fee for the services you receive.